In which I suggest that racism is a nasty modern twist on an ancient anti-stranger instinct.

 (My post, Patriotism – for scoundrels addresses the UK policy of trying to encourage integration by teaching ‘British values‘ in schools.
 I suggest that such values aren’t exclusively British – they’re European Enlightenment values.)

 Changes in clothing are an obvious sign of the segregation fostered by Saudi-exported conservative Islam.
-In the 1970s, UK Muslim women (mostly of Pakistani or Bangladeshi origin) generally wore either a shalwar (or salwar) kameez (a traditional outfit originally worn in the Punjab region, now popular throughout South Asia) or western clothes, sometimes with a loose headscarf.
+In the 1970s, UK Muslim women (mostly of Pakistani or Bangladeshi origin) generally wore either a salwar kameez (a traditional outfit originally worn in the Punjab region, now popular throughout South Asia) or western clothes, sometimes with a loose headscarf.
 Muslim men wore mainly western clothes.

 Now, many UK Muslim women wear an Arabic black full-length shapeless robe with a tight nun-like headscarf.
 Some wear an eye-slit niqab veil, or a burqa (a one-piece garment that covers the head, face and body, often having a mesh screen to see through).
 Some now also wear black gloves, year-round.